Frequently Asked Questions

 I devour any books by Taylor Jenkins Reid, Colleen Hoover, Karma Brown, Mhairi McFarlane, Renee Carlino, and Karen Swan.
 Novels that gave me major book hangovers lately include the excellent Girls Who Travel by Nicole Trilivas, The Legacy of Us by Kristin Contino, The Light We Lost by Jill Santopolo, Punk 57 by Penelope Douglas, and Until It Fades by K.A.
 Tucker.
 I’d recommend all of them!

-I have so many!
+I have been fortunate to visit London over thirty times, so as a result, I have many favourite parts!
+I’ve walked in the footsteps of my characters so many times, so the geographical settings are incredibly accurate.
 I love Covent Garden, Pimlico, Islington, the South Bank (where you’ll find the National Theatre, a major setting for London Belongs to Me), and the area around Tower Bridge (I love that bridge!).

 One location that I have fallen in love with is London Fields, a place that’s at the heart of my novel.
 It’s in the borough of Hackney in London’s east end.
 It’s a vibrant neighbourhood, centred around a wonderful park called, you guessed it, London Fields.
 It boasts many cultures, young families, and plenty of dogs: seriously, visit London Fields on the weekends and you’ll see so many breeds frolicking in the grass.
 It’s brilliant.
 London Fields is also home to the fantastic Saturday street market, Broadway Market.
 Not to be too confusing, but this bustling market is held on a street that is actually called Broadway Market.
 They sell everything from antiques and artisan foods (Cupcakes!
 Scotch Eggs!) to crafts and jewellery.
 My favourite vendor: Crosstown Donuts—sugary delights from the heavens.
 Yum.